 - 4To turn it off, simply untick the box.

 When considering Radeon GPU scaling, there is a process you can follow to turn it on and off.
 We’ll outline the steps below:

-- 1Right-click on your Desktop and select AMD Radeon Software.
+- 1Right-click on your Desktop and select setting for AMD Radeon Software.

 - 2Click the gear icon in the top-right of the screen and click Display on the navigation bar that appears.

 - 3Select GPU scaling and slide the toggle to the On position.

 - 4Pick which scaling mode you’d like to apply.